numinit/nixpkcs/README.md

 - `nixpkcs-uri`: Prints a PKCS#11 URI for a given key.
     - Pass a key name as $1, and it prints the PKCS#11 URI on stdout.
+    - Pass no keys to list all of them, or multiple to list multiple of them.
 - `pkcs11-provider.uri2pem`: Converts a PKCS#11 URI to PEM.
     - Supports functor syntax: `pkcs11-provider.uri2pem "pkcs11:..."` produces a PEM file in the Nix store that corresponds to a PKCS#11 URI.